Meta Facebook Pixel Tracking with Google Tag Manager [Complete Training]

 Screenshot of Add To Cart - Clicks trigger configuration with Some Clicks, Click Text equals Add to cart, and save button highlighted

 Refresh your Container so that your trigger is live.
-Now, we can make a Tag for this trigger that will be reported to the Facebook Pixel.
+Now, we can make a Tag for this trigger that will be reported to the Meta Pixel.

 Create Add-to-Cart Click Tag

 In the Container under Tags, click your FB – Pageview Tag to open it.
-Click the options button and select Copy like we did earlier.
+Click the options button and select Copy as we did earlier.

 Let’s name this FB – Add To Cart.
-Since add to cart is a Standard Facebook Event, we only have to edit the HTML code by replacing PageView with AddToCart (again, these are case-sensitive).
+Since Add to Cart is a Standard Event, we only have to edit the HTML code by replacing PageView with AddToCart (again, these are case-sensitive).

 Our Base Pixel is already assigned as our set-up Tag, so now just change the trigger to our new Add To Cart – Clicks trigger and click Save.